TRoboto/datacamp-downloader/README.md

 ## Update

-Datacamp Downloader V3.0 is now available.
+Datacamp Downloader V3.1 is now available.
 The major change is that the tool now uses selenium for the backend.
-See changelog [here](https://github.com/TRoboto/datacamp-downloader/pull/39).
+See changelog for version [3.0](https://github.com/TRoboto/datacamp-downloader/pull/39) and [3.1](https://github.com/TRoboto/datacamp-downloader/pull/42).

 ## Description